GE Vernova Hitachi Nuclear Energy: Projects

-In 2023, the company signed a contract with Ontario Power Generation (OPG), SNC-Lavalin, and Aecon to deploy a BWRX-300 small modular reactor (SMR) at OPG's Darlington New Nuclear Project site, the first contract for a North American grid-scale SMR.
+In 2023, GVH signed a contract with Ontario Power Generation, SNC-Lavalin, and Aecon to deploy a BWRX-300 small modular reactor (SMR) at OPG's Darlington New Nuclear Project site, the first contract for a North American grid-scale SMR.
+Also in 2023 the Ontario provincial government announced it would plan for four SMRs at the Darlington site and OPG selected nuclear fuel suppliers for the Darlington New Nuclear Project.
+If GVH ultimately deploys four reactors at Darlington, it will have total capacity of 1,200 MWe.